raburuz/raburuz/README.md

 - Front-end Development
 - Responsive Web Design
 - Build SEO Friendly Applications with NextJS
-- Back-end Development
+- Back-end Development with Node and Laravel
-- Build RESTful APIs for Backend(NodeJS, Laravel)
+- Build RESTful APIs for Backend

-😊 Programming and Learning new things ✨ is my true passion and I'm really enjoy it to the full.
+😊 Programming and Learning new things everyday ✨ is my true passion and I'm really enjoy it to the full.

 ### Industry Experience